SCOPE OF THIS CHAPTER

 - To monitor and regulate workload;

 - To agree and record timescales for the completion of tasks and record any reasons for delay;

-- To make decisions about cases and record them;
+- To make decisions about children/young people and record them;

-- To identify and allocate resources to accomplish tasks or obtain authorisation's for proposed expenditure;
+- To identify and allocate resources to accomplish tasks or obtain authorisation for proposed expenditure;

-- To monitor case recording undertaken by the supervisee and ensure it meets departmental expectations and for the supervisor to record that scrutiny on the paper and / or electronic case file;
+- To monitor case recording undertaken by the supervisee and ensure it meets departmental expectations and for the supervisor to record that scrutiny on the electronic case file;

 - To ensure the supervisee is clear about what work has been allocated to them, what action is required and how that action will be monitored and reviewed;

 - To identify any matters that need to be escalated to senior managers;